 man and between Jew and gentile.
 If God has rectified these things, then why

-does anti-Semitism still exist in the world?
+does anti-Semitism persist in the world?
 There is yet another meaning to

-the word enmity, referring also to the law of commandments, which addresses
+the word enmity, referring to the law of commandments, which addresses

 sin.
 Using the nails of Jesus’ cross, God has forever pinned His promise of